-You can go on to qualify as a barrister or a solicitor in Ireland, or in the UK, or as a lawyer in Australia, the USA, or in Europe.
+If you take the BCL or BBL degree you can go on to qualify as a barrister or a solicitor in Ireland, or the UK, or as a lawyer in Australia, the USA, or Europe.

 BUSINESS

 Our graduates work in corporate banking, management and tax consultancy in companies throughout the world.